NeptuneMagicSauce/CatPi/README.md

     what do the different heuristics compute for each event? what about the correlation button-press-time / dispensed-weight ?

+- bug: if dispense and eat are on different days they are not associated

 - log email: include the total weight in the title

 - log email: include the plots as attachments